bradwyatt/LevelEditor/README.md

 # Propeller Level Editor Game

 Welcome to the Propeller Level Editor Game, served as a proof of concept for being able to create a level editor platform game with the bonus of having mobile accessibility.
+This game offers a unique blend of creativity, strategy, and personal challenge, inviting players to design, play, and refine their own levels on a versatile and user-friendly platform.

 ## Game Description
-This is a platform level editor.
-In order to beat a level, collect all the jewels and then enter the door.

-## Prerequisites
-Made with Python 3.7.3 with pygame.
+In Propeller Level Editor Game, players are empowered to become architects of their own digital worlds.
+This game combines the thrill of platforming with the creativity of level design, all accessible from your mobile device.
+With a focus on user-generated content, the possibilities are endless.
+Whether you're designing intricate puzzles, dodging dangerous robots, or collecting jewels to unlock the door to victory, you're in control.

+### Key Features:

+- **Mobile-Friendly Level Editor**: Design levels on the go, with an intuitive drag-and-drop interface.
+- **Creative Freedom**: With no preset levels, every creation is a unique challenge.
+- **Dynamic Gameplay Mechanics**: Utilize a double jump, navigate through traps, and interact with various objects like sticky blocks and gravity-affected robots.
+- **Accessible Design Tools**: Built with both novice and experienced designers in mind, ensuring anyone can start creating and playing right away.

+### Gameplay Notes:

+- **Double Jump Dynamics**: Master the propeller-powered second jump to navigate through a level
+- **Obstacle Variety**: From indestructible flyers to falling spikes, each element is designed to challenge and surprise
+- **Strategic Level Design**: Encourages thinking like both a player and a creator, balancing challenge with fun

 ## Demo
 <p align="center">